nhistory/springboot-blog/README.md

 ## Instruction

 A simple blog application built with spring boot, spring jpa, h2, and security.
+- Built a spring boot application with Spring Web, Spring Boot DevTools, Thymleaf, Lombok.
+- Developed CRUD feature for post by using models, controllers and services.
+- Made data communication with JPA between repositories and services.

 ## Initialize spring boot project